Complete guide to managing accounts payable process

 AP workflow

 Collection and reconciliation of invoices, purchase orders, and receipts/approvals.
-Any invoice received must match with the purchasing order issued and proof of payment to be successfully recorded.
+Any invoice received must match with the PO issued and proof of payment to be successfully recorded.

 AP automation allows for faster and more efficient reconciliation of invoices, thus eliminating any potential financial bottlenecks that disrupt cash flow in the overall business process.